ssato/python-anyconfig/docs/index.rst

   # overwritten by the later ones:
   conf6 = anyconfig.load("/etc/foo.d/*.json", merge=anyconfig.MS_REPLACE)

-Also, anyconfig can process configuration files which are actually `jinja2-based template <http://jinja.pocoo.org>`_ files:
+Also, python-anyconfig can process configuration files which are actually `jinja2-based template <http://jinja.pocoo.org>`_ files:

-- It's possible to prepare half-baked config files later rendered to.
+- Can generate an actual configuration from prepared half-baked config files template with given context to render the template later.
-- You can 'include' config files from config files for your applications with using jinja2's 'include' directive.
+- It's possible to 'include' config files from given config files your applications with using jinja2's 'include' directive.

 .. code-block:: console